danluu/post-mortems/README.md

 [GoCardless](https://gocardless.com/blog/zero-downtime-postgres-migrations-the-hard-parts/).
 All queries on a critical PostgreSQL table were blocked by the combination of an extremely fast database migration and a long-running read query, causing 15 seconds of downtime.

 [Google](https://status.cloud.google.com/incident/compute/17003#5660850647990272).
-Many changes to a rately modified load balancer were applied through a very slow code path.
+Many changes to a rarely modified load balancer were applied through a very slow code path.
 This froze all public addressing changes for ~2 hours.

 [Knight Capital](http://pythonsweetness.tumblr.com/post/64740079543/how-to-lose-172222-a-second-for-45-minutes).
 A combination of conflicting deployed versions and re-using a previously used bit caused a $460M loss.